-2.3.2.3.
+2.3.2.4.
 APSS conditions

-Approved entities may not reduce its employment levels from the average employment levels for a 12-month period prior to the date of application, and these employment levels should be maintained for the duration of the incentive period.
+Approved entities may not reduce their employment levels from the average employment levels for a 12-month period prior to the date of application.
+These employment levels should be maintained for the duration of the incentive period.